Season › 2024-25 › News

 But back to my main point.

-If we extend contracts on and make loan signings for players on higher wages who are well into their 30s, what is our football philiosophy and how do such decisions help make progress towards it?
+If we extend contracts on and make loan signings for players on higher wages who are well into their 30s, what is our football philosophy and how do such decisions help make progress towards it?

 55 Posted 22/08/2024 at 17:56:41

-We missed a very good opportunity to do that 2016 to 2021 but short-termism (and vanity and being a bit thick) triumphed instead.
+We missed a very good opportunity to do that, 2016 to 2021 but short-termism (and vanity and being a bit thick) triumphed instead.

-At the moment we're living hand to mouth and it must be very difficult to implement a strategy.
+At the moment, we're living hand to mouth and it must be very difficult to implement a strategy.
 I think both Dyche and Thelwell have their heads screwed on, they're just operating in really crap circumstances.

 Hopefully the takeover happens soon.